mostenberg/DS2-DataLoader/SampleElasticSearchQueries.md

 ---

-### Get sum of totalBytes per country limited to 4 countries
+### Get sum of totalBytes aggregated by country limited to 4 countries

 ```
 GET datastream2/_search